rawitat/gtypist_lessons/programming_quotes.typ

 *:PHIL2_4
-I:[4] Jaron Lanier, "You Are Not a Gadget" S:Emphasizing the crowd means de-emphasizing individual humans in the design of :society, and whne you ask people not to be people, they revert to bad, mob-like :behaviors.
+I:[4] Jaron Lanier, "You Are Not a Gadget" S:Emphasizing the crowd means de-emphasizing individual humans in the design of :society, and when you ask people not to be people, they revert to bad, mob-like :behaviors.

 *:PHIL2_5